 If you’re stuck where you’ve always been, if your life seems to be more about the old you than the new you, I encourage you to begin asking the God of the Universe to reveal himself to you as “Abba, Father, and Daddy!”
 It’s working for me.
 I’m becoming what I believe!

 Father, I believe.
-Help me with my doubts and my fears.
-I purpose to faithfully and quickly agree with what you say and to act on what I believe.
-I believe I am who you tell me I am and I am becoming who I am and what I believe.
+Please help me with my doubts and my fears.
+I purpose to agree faithfully and quickly with what you say and to act on what I believe.
+I believe I am who you tell me I am, and I know I am becoming what I believe.
 Amen.